jtgasper3/jenkins-training/README.md

 1. Check the console log.
    <details>
    <summary>Get the answer</summary>

-   Jenkins created the Dockerfile and has started a Docker build using that file that installs <code>wget</code>.
+   Jenkins created the Dockerfile and has started a Docker build using that file that installs `wget`.
    </details>